-After the Repairs and negotiations are complete you should check the work that was promised was done.
-Just because people say they fixed and issue doesn’t mean they did.
-Don’t be afraid to have your RV inspector come back out and inspect those items for you if you do not feel comfortable doing it yourself.
-Sometimes just the threat of having them reinspect before the repairs are started is enough to make them do their job right.
+After the repairs and negotiations are complete you should verify that the work which was promised was actually done.
+Just because people say they fixed an issue, doesn’t mean they really did.
+You can even hire your RV inspector to come back out and inspect those items for you if you do not feel comfortable verifying issues yourself.
+Sometimes just the threat of having the RV re-inspected before the repairs are started is enough to influence them to do the job right.

 Now you are prepared to go to financing.
 Understand that dealers get kickbacks from finance and RV warranty companies.
-If you can find the financing and warranty on your own you will most likely get a better deal.
+If you can find the financing and warranty elsewhere, you may get better coverage for a better price.

-If you don’t have a large enough budget to be able to make repairs to your RV when things happen, then an extended RV warranty is right for you.
-Even if you have a large repair budget a warranty can cut the costs of any repairs down.
+If you don’t have a large enough budget to be able to make repairs to your RV when things happen, then an extended RV warranty may be right for you.
+Even if you have a large RV repair budget, an RV extended warranty can cut the costs of repairs.

-After all of this it is time to do a walk through.
+After all these steps, it’s time to do an RV walk-through.
 Pay attention and take notes.
-There is a lot to learn about RV’s especially if you have never owned one.
-Most RV inspection companies also offer this service after you purchase if the walk through you got was not thorough enough.
+There is a lot to learn about RVs – especially if you’ve never owned an RV.
+Most RV inspection companies also offer this service after you purchase.
+This is especially helpful if the obligatory walk-through was not thorough enough.